AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/estimate-shipping-methods.md

 **Response:**

-The response contains estimated shipping cost based on selected location (depends on store configuration):
+The response contains the estimated shipping, cost based on selected location and store configuration:

 ```json
 {